sitnin/iching/README.md

 This is a static c/c++ library for calculation birth/core/end hexagram numbers.

+## Known problems

+Ubuntu 12.04.1 LTS node.js package seems not to have a node-gyp, so it must be installed prior to the library

+`sudo npm install -g node-gyp`

 ## References

 Read this [Livejournal post](http://fima-psuchopadt.livejournal.com/1294476.html) (in russian) for the explanation.